clydr0/clydr0/README.md

   > Prevents sleepy driving.
 Might not prevent sleepy coding.

 - 📚 **Adaptive E-Learning with Emotion Detection + Emoji Visualization**
-  > An app that helps Teachers engage more with students in online setting by analyzing their emotions and reacts.
+  > An app that helps Teachers engage more with Students in an online setting by analyzing their emotions and reacts.
 Like a psychic... but more judgmental.

 ---